Year of entry 2023

 By the end of the course, you’ll need to demonstrate competence to practise dentistry independently at the level of a GDC defined safe beginner.

 A-level: AAA Including Biology and Chemistry, excluding General Studies and Critical thinking.
 You must achieve a Pass in the practical element of any science A-levels.

 GCSE: A minimum of 6 GCSEs at Grade 6/B or higher including Chemistry, Biology (or Dual Science), English and Maths.

 Biomedical Admissions Test (BMAT)

 We ask all applicants to take the BioMedical Admissions Test (BMAT) in the year of application.
-There are two sittings available: 01 September and 31 October.
-The deadlines for registering are different and you should double check the BMAT website for full information.
-Please be aware that in cases where BMAT results are received for one applicant from both sittings, we will only consider the first sitting of the BMAT.
+The only sitting available for 2022/23 is in October.
+There are typically two sittings available in the autumn that we would accept.
+Please note, we do not accept the Spring sitting.
+The deadlines for registering are different each year and you should double check the BMAT website for full information.
 If you are a school or college student, discuss test centre options with your exams officer.
 If you’re not a school or college student, find test centres on the BMAT (Admissions Testing Service) website.

 Health and disclosure and barring screening

 All successful applicants will also need to pass health and disclosure and barring screening.